 Some Account Activity Required

-The rest of the programs will allow you to keep your points, as long as you have some kind of “qualifying activity” within a defined time period.
-That means once you earn miles from taking a flight, you’ll need to continue using your account or those miles will expire, or your account will go inactive, or you’ll forfeit your points.
+The rest of the programs will allow you to keep your points, as long as you have some kind of “qualifying activity” within a defined period.
+That means once you earn miles from taking a flight, you’ll need to continue using your account or those miles or will go inactive and you’ll forfeit your points.
 Whichever term you use, it means you’re account balance will end up looking like this.